-Typically, the ED develops quite suddenly if it is a symptom of a mental health problem.
-The ED may resolve when your mental state improves - for example, if your anxiety or depression eases.
-However, some people become even more anxious or depressed when they develop ED.
+Typically, the erectile dysfunction develops quite suddenly if it is a symptom of a mental health problem.
+The erectile dysfunction may resolve when your mental state improves - for example, if your anxiety or depression eases.
+However, some people become even more anxious or depressed when they develop erectile dysfunction.
 They do not realise it is a reaction to their mental health problem.
-This can make matters worse and lead to a vicious circle of worsening anxiety and persisting ED.
+This can make matters worse and lead to a vicious circle of worsening anxiety and persisting erectile dysfunction.

-A referral to a specialist is sometimes needed for assessment and treatment of ED.
-However, GPs are now treating more cases of ED than previously, as the treatment options have improved in recent years.
+A referral to a specialist is sometimes needed.
+However, GPs are now treating more cases than previously, as the treatment options have improved in recent years.
 Your GP is more likely to suggest referral if you have been found to have a hormonal problem, if the cause is related to another condition like circulatory problems, or if you are young and the condition started after an injury.

 The following gives a brief summary of treatment options.
 There is a good chance of success with treatment.

 As mentioned, some medicines can cause erectile dysfunction.
 Check the leaflet that comes with any medication that you take to see if ED is a possible side-effect.
 Do not stop any prescribed medication but see your doctor if you suspect this to be the cause.
 A switch to a different medicine may be possible, depending on what the medicine is for.